FAQ: Cold & Flu Symptoms in Adults, and More

 • How do I know if I have the flu?

-A doctor’s exam may be needed to tell whether you have developed a cold or flu-related complications.
+A doctor’s exam may be needed.
 You should be tested as close as is possible to when symptoms appear—usually within 4–5 days.

 If you develop flu-like symptoms, especially if you are at high risk for flu-related complications, consult your healthcare provider.